-The artists can live and work free of charge on this exclusive island in southwest Berlin for two to ten months.
-Depending on their personal circumstances, financial aid for living expenses and costs for material may be granted.
+The artists can live and work free of charge on this exclusive island in southwest Berlin for a minimum of three and a maximum of ten months.
 A monthly public transportation ticket from Berliner Verkehrsbetriebe (BVG) will be provided.

 Sculptor and founder Franziska Seifert is married to entrepreneur and poet Tim Cordts, who is fundamentally involved in all her projects.
 Together, they founded the family foundation Franziska & Tim Cordts-Stiftung and now additionally Cordts Art Foundation which has recently been granted charitable status.